-If you are new to Alaska, then this informative centre is a must visit at the beginning of your trip.
+If you are new to Alaska, then this informative center is a must visit and I suggest visiting it at the beginning of your trip.
 The exhibits give you an insight into the history of the local area and what it means to live in Alaska today.

-Find the visitors centre near in the north of the main city area on Dunkel Street.
+Find the visitors center near in the north of the main city area on Dunkel Street.

 3. Running Reindeer Ranch

 A lovely experience to have in Alaska, walking with and observing wild reindeer up close and personal.
 At the running reindeer ranch, you meet with the home owner who will take you out from their house to the woods where the reindeer live.